juxor/afaq/markdown/secG1.md

 tradition and the change in Individualist Anarchism itself:

-> _"Green emphasised more strongly the **principle of association** than did Josiah Warren and more so than Spooner had done.
-Here too Proudhon's influence asserts itself. . .
-In principle there is essentially no difference between Warren and Proudhon.
-The difference between them arises from a dissimilarity of their respective environments.
-Proudhon lived in a country where the sub- division of labour made co-operation in social production essential, while Warren had to deal with predominantly small individual producers.
-For this reason Proudhon emphasised the **principle of association** far more than Warren and his followers did, although Warren was by no means opposed to this view."_ [Rudolf Rocker, **Pioneers of American Freedom**, p.
+> _"Green emphasised more strongly the **principle of association** than did
+> Josiah Warren and more so than Spooner had done.
+Here too Proudhon's
+> influence asserts itself. . .
+In principle there is essentially no
+> difference between Warren and Proudhon.
+The difference between them arises
+> from a dissimilarity of their respective environments.
+Proudhon lived in a
+> country where the sub-division of labour made co-operation in social
+> production essential, while Warren had to deal with predominantly small
+> individual producers.
+For this reason Proudhon emphasised the **principle of
+> association** far more than Warren and his followers did, although Warren
+> was by no means opposed to this view."_ [Rudolf Rocker, **Pioneers of
+> American Freedom** , p.
 108]

 As noted in [section A.3](secA3.md), Voltairine de Cleyre subscribed to a similar analysis, as does another anarchist, Peter Sabatini, more recently:

-> _"The chronology of anarchism within the United States corresponds to what transpired in Europe and other locations.
-An organised anarchist movement imbued with a revolutionary collectivist, then communist, orientation came to fruition in the late 1870s.
-At that time, Chicago was a primary centre of anarchist activity within the USA, due in part to its large immigrant population. . . _
+> _"The chronology of anarchism within the United States corresponds to what
+> transpired in Europe and other locations.
+An organised anarchist movement
+> imbued with a revolutionary collectivist, then communist, orientation came
+> to fruition in the late 1870s.
+At that time, Chicago was a primary centre of
+> anarchist activity within the USA, due in part to its large immigrant
+> population. . ._

-> _"The Proudhonist anarchy that Tucker represented was largely superseded in Europe by revolutionary collectivism and anarcho-communism.
-The same changeover occurred in the US, although mainly among subgroups of working class immigrants who were settling in urban areas.
-For these recent immigrants caught up in tenuous circumstances within the vortex of emerging corporate capitalism, a revolutionary anarchy had greater relevancy than go slow mutualism."_ [**Libertarianism: Bogus Anarchy**]
+> _"The Proudhonist anarchy that Tucker represented was largely superseded in
+> Europe by revolutionary collectivism and anarcho-communism.
+The same
+> changeover occurred in the US, although mainly among subgroups of working
+> class immigrants who were settling in urban areas.
+For these recent
+> immigrants caught up in tenuous circumstances within the vortex of emerging
+> corporate capitalism, a revolutionary anarchy had greater relevancy than go
+> slow mutualism."_ [ **Libertarianism: Bogus Anarchy** ]

 Murray Bookchin argued that the development of communist-anarchism _"made it possible for anarchists to adapt themselves to the new working class, the industrial proletariat, . . .
-This adaptation was all the more necessary because capitalism was now transforming not only European [and American] society but the very nature of the European [and American] labour movement itself."_ [**Op.
-Cit.**, p.
+This adaptation was all the more necessary because capitalism was now transforming not only European [and American] society but the very nature of the European [and American] labour movement itself."_ [ **Op.
+Cit.** , p.
 259] In other words, there have been many schools of socialism, all influenced by the changing society around them.
-As Frank H.
-Brooks notes, _"before Marxists monopolised the term, socialism, was a broad concept, as indeed Marx's critique of the 'unscientific' varieties of socialism in the **Communist Manifesto** indicated.
-Thus, when Tucker claimed that the individualist anarchism advocated in the pages of **Liberty** was socialist, he was not engaged in obfuscation or rhetorical bravado."_
-[_"Libertarian Socialism"_, pp. 75-7, **The Individualist Anarchists**, p.
+As Frank H. Brooks notes, _"before Marxists monopolised the term, socialism, was a broad concept, as indeed Marx's critique of the 'unscientific' varieties of socialism in the **Communist Manifesto** indicated.
+Thus, when Tucker claimed that the individualist anarchism advocated in the pages of **Liberty** was socialist, he was not engaged in obfuscation or rhetorical bravado."_ [ _"Libertarian Socialism"_ , pp. 75-7, **The Individualist Anarchists** , p.
 75]

 Looking at the society in which their ideas developed (rather than ahistorically projecting modern ideas backward) we can see the socialist core